TheOtherRolesAU/TheOtherRoles/README.md

 ### **Team: Crewmates**
 The Medic can shield (highlighted by an outline around the player) one player per game, which makes the player unkillable.\
 The shielded player can still be voted out and might also be an impostor.\
-If set in the options, the shielded player will get a red flash on his screen if someone (Impostor, Sheriff, ...) tried to murder him.
+If set in the options, the shielded player will get a red flash on their screen if someone (Impostor, Sheriff, ...) tried to murder them.
-If the Medic dies, the shield disappears with him.\
+If the Medic dies, the shield disappears with them.\
 The Sheriff will not die if they try to kill a shielded crewmate and won't perform a kill if they try to kill a shielded impostor.\
 The Medic's other feature shows when they report a corpse: they recieve clues about the killer's identity.
 The type of information they get is based on the time it took them to find the corpse.
 \
 **NOTE**
 - **Lighter Colors:** Pink, orange, yellow, white, cyan, lime
 - **Darker Colors:** Red, blue, green, grey, purple, brown
-- If the shielded player is a Lover and the other Lover dies, he nevertheless kills himself.
+- If the shielded player is a Lover and the other Lover dies, they nevertheless kill themselves.
-- If the Shifter has a shield or his target has a Shield, the shielded player switches.
+- If the Shifter has a shield or their target has a Shield, the shielded player switches.

 ### Game Options